betapcode/learning/README.md

-# Learning project is stored here
+# Learning projects is stored here